csimokat/comfyui-secure-setup/README.md

 	•	Optionally remove ffmpeg from the system

 💡 Make sure you’re running this as the same user who installed ComfyUI.

+- If bind-mounted, you may need to unmount manually or remove any `/etc/fstab` entries

 ---